joserequenaidv/my-eoi/pysp/00-index/README.md

 * [Data Science](#data)

 ## To Consider
-The following are the icons included all along the UCCI:
+The following are the icons included throughout the UCCI:

 - :beginner: - Link to the notes of the official repository, written in Spanish :es:
 - :page_with_curl: - Link to information on Wikipedia